qubenix/guides/qubes-r4/whonix-14/bitcoin/indexed/1_electrum-personal-server.md

 ## VIII.
 Final Notes
 - Initial sync will take about 10-20 minutes for each wallet pubkey in your EPS config file.
 - Once the sync is finished you may connect your Electrum wallet via the Tor onion address.
-- To connect an offline Electrum wallet from a separate VM (split-electrum), use the guide: [`2_electrum.md`](https://github.com/qubenix/guides/blob/master/qubes-r4/whonix-14/bitcoin/indexed/2_electrum.md).
+- To connect an offline Electrum wallet from a separate VM (split-electrum) use the guide: [`2_electrum.md`](https://github.com/qubenix/guides/blob/master/qubes-r4/whonix-14/bitcoin/indexed/2_electrum.md).